Corporate Governance - Guidelines

 BANK OF HAWAII CORPORATION

 CORPORATE GOVERNANCE GUIDELINES

-The Board of Directors of Bank of Hawaii Corporation (together with its subsidiaries, the “Corporation”) is committed to providing leadership that ensures the long-term success of the Corporation and maximizing shareholder value over time.
-The Board believes that its independence is fundamental to the diligent execution of its duties.
+The Board of Directors of Bank of Hawaii Corporation (together with its subsidiaries, the “Corporation”) is committed to providing leadership that ensures the long-term success of the Corporation by creating sustainable long-term growth in value and maximizing shareholder value over time.
+The Board believes that its diversity of background, expertise, independent judgment, and culture are fundamental to the diligent execution of its oversight duties.
 The Nominating & Corporate Governance Committee of the Board of Directors (the “Board”) has developed, and the Board has adopted, the following Corporate Governance Guidelines (the “Guidelines”) to assist the Board in its responsibilities in serving the shareholders and the Corporation.
 The Guidelines provide the general structure within which the Board may conduct its business and are subject to change from time to time, as the Board deems appropriate, in the best interest of the Corporation or as required by applicable laws and regulations.

 2. Director Qualifications